hwarrich/QD-TEM-Analyzer/README.md

 # QD-TEM-Analyzer
-A program that outputs basic statistics of a given sample of quantum dot (QD) TEM images.
-In the images directory, you can create a folder for each wavelength and place all of the images in the folder.
-This program will go through all of the folders to proccess the images and will save the output into the output folder.
+The QD-TEM-Analyzer is a program that outputs basic statistics of a given sample of quantum dot (QD) TEM images.
+In the images directory, you can create a folder for each wavelength and place all the images in the folder.
+This program will go through all the folders to process the images and save the output into the output folder.

 ## Installation
 * Python 3.10